Janaury/Android_contact/README.md

 # Android_contact
-A project used to learn to how develop Android applications.
+A project used to learn to how to develop Android applications.